How to Buy a Seattle Home – a Guide by Urban Living

 Did you find the one?
 It’s time to make an offer.
 Our approach will be different if the home is new to the market and likely to see multiple offers than it would be if a home has been on the market for a while.
 Here are some things you should know about each type of situation.

-Writing an offer on a home that just came on the market
+Writing an offer on a home with an offer deadline

-In today’s market, many homes are selling within a week of being listed and will see several offers.
-In some cases, even dozens of offers!
+In 2023 great homes will still sell quickly and may have an offer deadline so we should expect that there may be several offers.
 In these situations, you need to make sure YOUR offer stands out.
 To do that we need to make your offer competitive, and we do so by showing you are serious which means limiting your ability to back out of the deal.
 If you’re at all hesitant about buying the home, we recommend not offering on it!

 Here’s how to make your offer competitive:

 Get the home pre-inspected: Typically, a home purchase offer would be contingent upon an inspection of the home by a licensed inspector.
-But in today’s hot market, we recommend inspecting the home BEFORE making an offer so that you can waive your right to inspect.
+But when a home has an offer deadline, we recommend inspecting the home BEFORE making an offer so that you can waive your right to inspect.
 This is known as a pre-inspection.
 This is another reason you want to see homes as soon as they hit the market because we’ll only have a few days to get an inspector into the house before making an offer.
-Now, unlike in a balanced market, you won’t be able to request repairs from the seller.
+Now, unlike homes that aren’t competitive, you likely won’t be able to request repairs from the seller.
 Instead, you’ll have the benefit of understanding the condition of the home before writing your offer.